 Because you've already paid tax on the balance in your previous super fund, you won't be taxed again when it's rolled over into your SMSF.
 Also, rolling over your exiting super balance does not count towards the contributions cap (there are limits as to how much you can contribute to your super each year, more on this below).

 Your employer can contribute the compulsory superannuation guarantee into your SMSF like they would any other super fund.
+They'll pay you your super into an SMSF cash account, which is like a bank account that holds your SMSF cash until you choose how to invest it.
 The super guarantee is the percentage of your annual earnings that your employer is required by law to pay into your super.
 The current super guarantee is 9.5%, and this is set to increase gradually over the new few years.

-SMSF members can receive employer contributions at any time and at any age.
+SMSF members can receive employer contributions at any time and at any age into their SMSF cash account.
 In order to receive these payments you'll need to provide your tax file number when registering the fund.

 Here's what you need to give your employer